explosion/thinc/website/docs/usage-config.md

 breaking backwards compatibility.
 The most similar config system we're aware of is [Gin](https://github.com/google/gin-config), which uses a similar syntax, and also allows you to link the configuration system to functions in your code using a decorator.
-Thinc's config system is simpler, and emphasizes a different workflow via a subset of Gin's functionality.
+Thinc's config system is simpler and emphasizes a different workflow via a subset of Gin's functionality.

 <grid>